Precipitation: Measurement

-How the air becomes saturated
+Air becomes saturated

 Cooling air to its dew point

 The dew point is the temperature to which a parcel of air must be cooled in order to become saturated, and (unless super-saturation occurs) condenses to water.
 Water vapor normally begins to condense on condensation nuclei such as dust, ice, and salt in order to form clouds.
 The cloud condensation nuclei concentration will determine the cloud microphysics.
 An elevated portion of a frontal zone forces broad areas of lift, which form cloud decks such as altostratus or cirrostratus.
 Stratus is a stable cloud deck which tends to form when a cool, stable air mass is trapped underneath a warm air mass.
 It can also form due to the lifting of advection fog during breezy conditions.

 There are four main mechanisms for cooling the air to its dew point: adiabatic cooling, conductive cooling, radiational cooling, and evaporative cooling.
 Adiabatic cooling occurs when air rises and expands.
 The air can rise due to convection, large-scale atmospheric motions, or a physical barrier such as a mountain (orographic lift).
 Conductive cooling occurs when the air comes into contact with a colder surface, usually by being blown from one surface to another, for example from a liquid water surface to colder land.
 Radiational cooling occurs due to the emission of infrared radiation, either by the air or by the surface underneath.
 Evaporative cooling occurs when moisture is added to the air through evaporation, which forces the air temperature to cool to its wet-bulb temperature, or until it reaches saturation.